-Florida Regional Transit Coordinating Committee (RTCC) in implementing the Regional Transit by cooperating and working with nearby counties as well as the Community Transportation
+Florida Regional Transit Coordinating Committee (RTCC) in implementing the Regional Transit by cooperating and working with nearby counties as well as the Community Transportation Coordinators represented on the RTCC (Baker, Clay, Duval, Nassau, and St. Johns Counties).

 Action Plan.

 Strategy 7.3.2: Coordinate multi-county trips and service enhancement between Putnam County and other counties